ahmedbesbes/audiolizr/README.md

 4. extract named entities
 5. summarize the text

-note: steps 1 and 2 are executed sequentially and steps 3, 4 and 5 are executed concurrently
+note: runners 1 and 2 are executed sequentially and runners 3, 4 and 5 are executed concurrently

 <img src="./images/demo.png">

-Here's the JSON output that you'd get
+Here's the JSON output that you'd get at the end of the pipeline:

 ```json
 {